halldorag/The-Wellbore-Simulator-FloWell/README.md

 **Step 2:** Run FloWell.m in MATLAB

 ## Other Comments
 The version of FloWell published here is the first version that was developed (after some minor enhancement in 2015).
 FloWell has since been integrated into iTOUGH2 [6,7] and further developed to handle deviated wells, injection mode, and other enhancements [8,9,10].

+## Citation
+If you use this software, please cite it as:

+Gudmundsdottir, H., & Jonsson, M. T. (2015). *The Wellbore Simulator FloWell* (Version 1.0) [Computer software]. https://github.com/halldorag/The-Wellbore-Simulator-FloWell

 ## References
 <a id="1">[1]</a>